How Instagram can breathe life into your media ministry (part 1)

 - To take full advantage of Instagram for churches, remember that the top social media sites use hashtags.
 Think like a marketer and learn the best practices to use hashtags to make your Instagram posts more effective.

 Church leaders can use Instagram in a variety of ways to stay connected to their members, promote church ministries and reach new audiences.
 While it is a fairly simple process, there are tips for churches on how to make the most of the service.

 - Introduce staff and volunteers.
 Share a photo of yourself, your staff members or volunteers (with permission).
 In the caption, include the person’s name and title.

 - Share the gospel: Add a quote from your sermon or an encouraging Scripture verse.

 - Use hashtags to connect with other United Methodists.
 By adding #UMC (the most popular UMC hashtag) to your photo caption or in the comments section, your post is indexed and becomes searchable by United Methodists all over the world.

 - Promote church events.
 Advertise services, events and sermon series or special classes.
 Remember to include the place, the time and the date.

-- Give potential visitors a “taste” of what they will experience.
+- Give visitors a “taste” of your church.
 Share pictures of your church building, your worship service or behind-the-scenes photos of staff getting ready for special events.
 Produce a short video clip of your service and post it with an invitation for others to join you.

-- Highlight the various ministries of your church.
+- Highlight various ministries.
 For example, share a picture of your children’s minister putting up VBS decorations or snap a picture of the meal prepared for the monthly women’s missions luncheon.
 Engage your audience by using the caption as a shareable invitation.